wesbarnett/libgmxcpp/README.md

 information from both the .xtc file (and optionally .ndx file).
 Trajectory object methods are then used for analyzing the data.

-#Construction
+###Construction

-To create a Trajectory object:
+First, you should create a Trajectory object:

 ```c++
 // Creates a Trajectory object with "traj.xtc" and "index.ndx"